VOLTTRON/volttron-AIRCx-visualization/README.md

 - SERVER_PORT: The server port.
 - SERVER_ADDRESS: The server domain address.
 - HTTPS: Set to true in order to host using SSL.
-- PASSWORD_SALT: Not currently used because login and user accounts are not required.
+- PASSWORD_SALT: Must be specified if login, authentication, and user accounts are enabled.
 - SERVER_KEY: The SSL key which must be generated for the host machine.
 The supplied one is not secure and should only be used for testing.
 - SERVER_CERT: The SSL cert which must be generated for the host mahine.
 The supplied one is not secure and should only be used for testing.
-- PUBLIC_KEY: Not currently used because login and user accounts are not required.
+- PUBLIC_KEY: Must be specified if login, authentication, and user accounts are enabled.
-- PRIVATE_KEY: Not currently used because login and user accounts are not required.
+- PRIVATE_KEY: Must be specified if login, authentication, and user accounts are enabled.
 - LOG_CONSOLE: The logging level that should be displayed in the console.
+Logging levels: debug, info, warn, or error
 - LOG_FILE: The logging level that should be written to the log file `/server/server.log`.
+Logging levels: debug, info, warn, or error
 - HISTORIAN_ADDRESS: The base URL which is hosting the historian REST service.
 - HISTORIAN_USERNAME: The username to use when logging into the historian REST service.
 - HISTORIAN_PASSWORD: The password to use when logging into the historian REST service.